nilportugues/jp-translation-tool-experiment/README.md

 # jp-translation-tool

+## enhancement idea
-for sentences with unknown words... extract sentence and translate it alone.
+for sentences with unknown words... find the original sentence, extract it, translate it alone and check if the unknown translated word remains or not